-1 this morning.
-That is sacred healing water as well.
-Please help yourself to that water and we will be 2 3 distributing that water to you as well.
-So, also, that 4 water, that cleansing that we spoke about those tears, that water is that medicine for us as well.
-So, thank you, 5 Thelma, for that beautiful reminder.
-6 Okay.
-So, I'm going to hand it over to 7 Debbie Reid, our Executive Director.
-And, thank you so 8 9 much.
-10 MS. DEBBIE REID: Bonjour, Debbie Reid, (speaking in Native language), I'm a member of the Skownan 11 12 First Nation.
+7 Okay.
+So, I'm going to hand it over to

+8 Debbie Reid, our Executive Director.
+And, thank you so

+9 much.

+MS. DEBBIE REID: Bonjour, Debbie Reid, (speaking in Native language), I'm a member of the Skownan First Nation.
 I'm a direct descendent of a signatory to Treaty 2.
-I am from the Wolf Clan and my traditional name 13 14 is Dancing Shawl Woman.
+I am from the Wolf Clan and my traditional name is Dancing Shawl Woman.
 I'm from this territory and I would like to welcome you all.

-15 16 I'd like to recognize Chief Meeches as part of the drum group; Grand Chief Dumas who is here; President 17 Ford who is here.
-Each of them will be speaking to you 18 19 this morning.
-And, we're going to start with a prayer, an 20 opening prayer from our Elder, Velma.
-ELDER VELMA ORMIS: Thank you.
-(Speaking in 21 22 Native language).
-Migwetch Manitou for this day, for all the people in this room.
-We ask Mishomis and Nokomis to be 23 families, and we ask that in a good way from our hearts.
+I'd like to recognize Chief Meeches as part of the drum group; Grand Chief Dumas who is here; President Ford who is here.
+Each of them will be speaking to you this morning.
+And, we're going to start with a prayer, an opening prayer from our Elder, Velma.

-here with us, to guide us, to watch over us, to comfort the
+21 ELDER VELMA ORMIS: Thank you.
+(Speaking in 22 Native language).
+Migwetch Manitou for this day, for all 23 the people in this room.
+We ask Mishomis and Nokomis to be 24 here with us, to guide us, to watch over us, to comfort the 25 families, and we ask that in a good way from our hearts.

-We give thanks for those four directions, the four colours of people, the four sacred animals and plants around that medicine wheel.
-We also thank Creator for our family, our friends, our loved ones, and we ask for that sharing and caring to come into each and every one of us, to be kind to each other, to be respectful, to love each other equally the way Creator would want us to, to be honest and truthful, and have the humility and courage to do that, and we ask that in a good way.
+1 We give thanks for those four directions, the four colours of people, the four sacred animals and 2 plants around that medicine wheel.
+We also thank Creator 3 for our family, our friends, our loved ones, and we ask for 4 that sharing and caring to come into each and every one of 5 6 us, to be kind to each other, to be respectful, to love each other equally the way Creator would want us to, to be 7 honest and truthful, and have the humility and courage to 8 9 do that, and we ask that in a good way.

 We ask for and give thanks for the support workers so that they can watch over the families, for they -- each and every one of them.
 We are thinking of their loved ones, their daughters who were once their little babies and grew up to be beautiful women, and we ask that at some point, we ask that they come home in a good way.
 Migwetch.

-MS. DEBBIE REID: Thank you, Velma.
-I'd like now to ask Annie to come up and light the Qu'liq.
+17MS.
+DEBBIE REID:Thank you, Velma.
+I'd18like now to ask Annie to come up and light the Qu'liq.

-MS. ANNIE BOWKETT: Good morning.
-It's good to be part in this Missing Woman and to be back to light the Qu'liq to remember for those missing persons.
-In my traditional way, we have to use our amauti, like our ancestors only used their amauti, and lighting their Qu'liq and in front of their Qu'liq, they were always sitting in the -- around the Qu'liq area, excuse me.
+19 MS. ANNIE BOWKETT: Good morning.
+It's good 20 to be part in this Missing Woman and to be back to light 21 the Qu'liq to remember for those missing persons.
+In my 22 traditional way, we have to use our amauti, like our 23 ancestors only used their amauti, and lighting their Qu'liq 24 and in front of their Qu'liq, they were always sitting in 25 the -- around the Qu'liq area, excuse me.
 So, I'll be